 Fortunately, a new mortgage that is simply refinancing of existing acquisition debt continues to count as acquisition debt as well, which means a reverse mortgage used to refinance a traditional mortgage can also be acquisition debt (if the original mortgage was in the first place).
 Though notably, even if the reverse mortgage is acquisition debt and its interest is deductible as such, technically the interest on the interest that may accrue in a negatively amortizing reverse mortgage should be treated as home equity indebtedness (although the calculation of it would be complex, and it would be difficult for the IRS to track as well since there is no automatic reporting process to the IRS about the type of mortgage debt).

 However, the important caveat to the reverse mortgage interest deduction is that under IRC Section 163(h), the interest is only deductible when it is actually paid.
-Which is a big deal for a reverse mortgage, because the borrower is typically not paying the interest on an ongoing basis!
-He/she may choose to pay the interest, but most commonly it simply accrues on top of the reverse mortgage principal over time (since the whole point of the reverse mortgage is often to relieve the cash flow obligation of making ongoing payments).
+Which is a big deal for a reverse mortgage, because the borrower is typically not making interest (or any payments) on an ongoing basis!
+He/she may choose to make ongoing payments – which are applied to the aggregated accumulated Mortgage Insurance Premiums, then cumulative servicing fees that have accrued, and then finally accrued interest that may be deductible (per the Model Loan terms for a HECM reverse mortgage).
+But most commonly, interest (and the other expenses) simply accrues on top of the reverse mortgage principal over time (since the whole point of the reverse mortgage is often to relieve the cash flow obligation of making ongoing payments).
 Yet if the reverse mortgage just accrues and compounds, there is no mortgage interest deduction on a year-by-year basis, because it’s not actually being paid.

 Instead, the cumulative loan interest is often repaid when the reverse mortgage finally “terminates” – either because the borrower ceased to use his/her the property as his/her primary residence, decided to repay the loan, or in many cases because he/she passed away and the property is being liquidated by the estate or heirs in order to repay the loan.